Breast Cancer

 Preventive Surgery to Reduce Breast Cancer Risk

-Some women with a very high risk of breast cancer may choose preventive surgery to remove their breasts.
-This surgery is called a prophylactic mastectomy.
-(Prophylactic means something used to prevent disease.)
+Some women with a very high risk of breast cancer might choose preventive surgery to remove their breasts or ovaries.
+This is called prophylactic mastectomy (breast) or prophylactic oophorectomy (ovary).
+Prophylactic means something used to prevent disease.

 Should I consider surgery to lower my risk of breast cancer?